Information Processing Task

 - ...

-- It can (typically) transform information states
+- It can (typically) transform Information States through state transitions.

-- It can (typically) reduce uncertainty
+- It can (typically) reduce Information Uncertainty through data analysis.

-- It can (typically) preserve information content
+- It can (typically) preserve Information Content through content validation.

-- It can (often) require observations
+- It can (often) require Information Observations through sensors.

-- It can (often) involve format conversion
+- It can (often) involve Format Conversion through transformation rules.

 - ...

-- It can range from being a Complex Information-Processing Task to being a Simple Information-Processing Task, depending on its processing complexity
+- It can range from being a Complex Information-Processing Task to being a Simple Information-Processing Task, depending on its processing complexity.

-- It can range from being an Information-Processing Micro-Task to being an Information-Processing Macro-Task, depending on its processing scope
+- It can range from being an Information-Processing Micro-Task to being an Information-Processing Macro-Task, depending on its processing scope.

-- It can range from being a Centralized Information Task to being a Distributed Information Task, depending on its processing architecture
+- It can range from being a Centralized Information Task to being a Distributed Information Task, depending on its processing architecture.

-- It can range from being a Sequential Information Task to being a Parallel Information Task, depending on its processing mode
+- It can range from being a Sequential Information Task to being a Parallel Information Task, depending on its processing mode.

 - ...

-- It can be solved by an Information Processing System (that implements an information processing algorithm)
+- It can be solved by an Information Processing System (that implements an information processing algorithm).

-- It can support Decision Making (through information transformation)
+- It can support Decision Making (through information transformation).

 - ...